evkx/evkx.github.io/content/technology/_index.md

     <img src="https://media.evkx.net/multimedia/technology/infotainment/teslamodelxinfotainment_st.jpg" alt="Infotainment" title="Infotainment" class="img-fluid mb-2">
 </a>

-## Infotainment system
+## Infotainment System

-Infotainment systems have become a standard feature in most modern cars.
-They combine entertainment and information functionalities, providing drivers access to music, navigation, communication, and vehicle controls.
+Infotainment systems are now a standard feature in modern vehicles, seamlessly integrating entertainment and information functionalities.
+These systems provide drivers and passengers with access to music, navigation, communication, and various vehicle controls, enhancing the overall driving experience.

+This article explores the latest advancements in infotainment technology, including touchscreens, voice control, smartphone integration, and more.
+Discover how these systems are transforming the way we interact with our vehicles.

 <a href="infotainment/" class="btn btn-outline-primary" role="button">Read our infotainment system technology article.</a>